ansible-collections/ibm_zos_core/docs/role-doc-readme.txt

+# Copyright (c) IBM Corporation 2020

 ################################################################################
-# Role metadata doc readme
+# Role metadata documentation readme
+# This documents how to create the metadata for roles so that it can be used
+# with the make file target `role-doc`
 ################################################################################

 ################################################################################